SSpeights/PowerShellGuide/notes.md

 foreach { } the foreach with block means that for each objec the code in the block with be executed.

+foreach enumerator is a loop in a script and does not write to the pipeline returned vals must be added to a variable.